Contributor Guide

 Release Process

-Every push to the main branch on Github generates a draft release on Github.
+Every push to the main branch on Github generates a draft release on Github and publishes a dev version to TestPyPI.
 To publish a release, one should:

 2.)
 Review the draft release.
 Update the tag for the draft release to the version you want to release with a prefixed v, i.e. “v{MAJOR.MINOR.MICRO}”, and add any additional notes as you see fit.
 Publish it.
 This will trigger the release Github Action, which will publish to PyPI.